How to Use AirDrop on iPhone/iPad/Macbook?

 - The other device will usually get a pop-up notification asking if they want to receive the file or not.
 Simply press Accept to receive, and the file is transferred to this device.
 If both devices are yours, you won't get this message.

-Part 2: How To Use AirDrop From MAC To iPhone
+How to Use AirDrop From Mac to iPhone

-Part 3: What To Do If You Can't AirDrop Photos?
+What to Do If You Can't AirDrop Photos?

 No Compromise on Quality